locustio/locust/docs/quickstart.rst

     def view_item(self):
         ...

 Tasks are picked at random, but you can give them different weighting.
-The above configuration will make Locust three times likelier to pick ``view_item`` than ``index_page``.
+The above configuration will make Locust three times likelier to pick ``view_item`` than ``hello_world``.

 .. code-block:: python